colin-gourlay/sundown-sessions/src/content/releases/m/massive-attack/blue-lines/index.md

 ---
 ## About

-Blue Lines is the debut studio album by Bristol collective Massive Attack, released in 1991.
-It reached number 13 on the UK Albums Chart and is widely regarded as the founding document of trip-hop, blending hip-hop, soul, and ambient music into something genuinely new.
+*Blue Lines* reached number 13 on the UK Albums Chart and is widely regarded as the founding document of trip-hop, blending hip-hop, soul, and ambient music into something genuinely new.

 The album features guest vocalists Shara Nelson, Horace Andy, and Tricky, and includes 'Unfinished Sympathy', one of the most celebrated British tracks of the decade.